adambard/learnxinyminutes-docs/tcsh.html.markdown

 #
 # If `expr' evaluates true, then command is executed.
 # `command' must be a simple command, not an alias, a pipeline, a command list
-# or a parenthesized command list.
+# or a parenthesised command list.
 With few words, avoid to use it.
 #
 # BUG: Input/output redirection occurs even if expr is false and command is
 # thus not executed.